What does a County Chairman do? What are his duties?

 Victory starts at the local level.
 It takes a strongly organized network of precincts and local activists for the Republican Party to win races from your local water conservation board all the way to the White House.

-The County Chairman is essential to this framework, as he or she presides over the precinct chairs of the county — comprising the County Executive Committee.
+The County Chairman is essential to this framework, as he or she presides over the County Executive Committee, made up of the county’s precinct chairs.
 In a county with limited finances and resources, it is critical to have a chairman who can build a winning coalition and earn the trust of donors.
 It takes a cheerleader who can promote our candidates (many of whom face an uphill climb in Democrat-dominated Austin).
 It takes a calm and collected personality to settle the disputes that occur when well-intentioned activists disagree.
 And it takes fiscal restraint and wisdom to set a realistic budget and plan for upcoming election cycles.

 James Dickey has proven he has what it takes to do the hard work required to build a stronger Republican presence in Travis County and increase the number of conservatives elected in the Austin metro area.